Biography of John Bunyan

 Learned to read and write at a local school.

-1644: Conscripted into the Parliamentary Army during the English Civil War, joining at the Newport Pagnell garrison.
+1644: He is conscripted into the Parliamentary Army during the English Civil War, joining at the Newport Pagnell garrison.

 1645: Death of his mother.